LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. member:: pair->first()
 .. member:: pair->second()

-   These methods are used to access the elements of a pair.
-They return the value stored within.
+   These methods return the first or second element of a pair.

 .. member:: pair->first=(f)
 .. member:: pair->second=(s)

-   These methods permit the elements of a pair to be set.
+   These methods set the first or second element of a pair to the passed value.

 .. _array: